test_functions¶

 infunctions.py

 the terminal shows passing tests.
-I have more confidence that the passthrough function will return its input.
+I have more confidence that the identity function will return its input.

 I add more tests for good measure using the other Python data structures